-Attention Network Task
+Attention Network Test

 Description

-On each trial a spatial cue is following by an array of five stimuli presented at either the top of the bottom of the screen.
-The subject must indicate the direction of the central arrow in the array of 5.
-The cue that precedes the arrows can either be non-existent, a center cue, a double cue (one presented at each of the two possible target locations), or a spatial cue that deterministically indicates the upcoming target location.The ANT is a task designed to test three attentional networks: alerting, orienting, and executive control.
+The Attention Network Test (ANT) is a task designed to test three attentional networks: alerting, orienting, and executive control.
+On each trial a spatial cue is presented, followed by an array of five arrows presented at either the top or the bottom of the screen.
+The subject must indicate the direction of the central arrow in the array of five.
+The cue that precedes the arrows can either be non-existent, a center cue, a double cue (one presented at each of the two possible target locations), or a spatial cue that deterministically indicates the upcoming target location.

 Identified Description

-The attention network task decomposes attentional processing into three separable components: alerting, orienting and executive control, each of which may relate to goal-directed behavior and self-regulation.
+The ANT decomposes attentional processing into three separable components: alerting, orienting and executive control, each of which may relate to goal-directed behavior and self-regulation.
 The task combines attentional and spatial cues with a flanker task (a central imperative stimulus is flanked by distractors that can indicate the same or opposite response to the imperative stimulus), using response time as the primary dependent measure.
-For example, the orienting network contrasts performance on the task with or without a reliable spatial cue.
-While the three networks are discussed as largely independent, the original paper identifes interactions between the networks, particularly between the alerting/orienting networks and the conflict network.
-The ANT task has also been used in neuroimaging, which has related three behavioral metrics to three putatively separable functional and anatomical brain networks which are measured analogously to the behavioral measures.
+The alerting network […].
+The orienting network contrasts performance on the task with or without a reliable spatial cue.
+Executive control […].

+While the three networks are discussed as largely independent, the original paper identifies interactions between the networks, particularly between the alerting/orienting networks and the conflict network.
+The ANT task has also been used in neuroimaging, which has related three putatively separable functional and anatomical brain networks to three behavioral measures.